 The Implementation Plan sets out how the County Council, working in partnership with others, will use the transport funding available to deliver Nottinghamshire’s long term transport strategy, the LTP.
 The period that the Plan covers is aligned to the confirmed Department for Transport capital funding for highways and the Plan reflects the capital and revenue funding that is likely to be available for transport improvements, which is determined annually as part of the County Council’s budget setting process.

-- The second Implementation Plan [PDF] covers the period 1 April to 31 March 2018.
+- second Implementation Plan [PDF] covered the period 1 April to 31 March 2018

 The results of the consultation (along with the evidence base that the County Council has prepared) were used to help develop Nottinghamshire's transport strategy.

 A lot of information was gathered to help inform what we should include in our transport strategy.
-The 2010 LTP Evidence Base Report can be downloaded as a whole document [PDF 28MB].
+The 2010 LTP Evidence Base Report can be downloaded as a whole document [PDF].
 The whole document is a very large file and therefore you can also download it as individual sections:

 - Section 1 - Population, ethnicity and deprivation [PDF]